-Sittwe is the capital of Rakhine, the second poorest state in Burma.
+Sittwe is the capital of Rakhine, the second poorest state in Myanmar.
 The city sits at the point where the Kaladan River converges with the Bay of Bengal.
-Fishing is a major industry, and the economy is set to benefit from a deep-water port under construction that's funded by the Indian government.
-It was also one of the major set-off points for the estimated 25,000 Rohingya—an ethnic Muslim minority—that fled the country in boats between January and March this year.
+Fishing is a major industry and the economy is set to benefit from a deep-water port under construction that's funded by the Indian government.
+It was also one of the major set off points for the estimated 25,000 Rohingya—an ethnic Muslim minority—that fled the country in boats between January and March this year.

 VICE recently paid a visit to this restive city and found a state-sanctioned system of segregation that has left the Rohingya—a people the United Nations has described as one of the most persecuted minorities in the world —stateless and deprived.

 In May, international attention was focused upon the humanitarian crisis unfolding in the Andaman Sea, when thousands of Rohingya and Bangladeshi refugees were stranded in rickety boats after Thai authorities cracked down on people-smuggling routes.
 As the asylum seekers made their way south, Malaysia and Indonesia began turning back the boats and reports emerged of smugglers abandoning their ships leaving their human cargo adrift.